What is Urinary Incontinence?

 What causes urinary incontinence?

 The pelvic floor muscles act like a sling that holds everything in your pelvis in and up.
-They are voluntary muscles and play an important role in continence and prevention.
+These muscles play an important role in continence and prevention of bowel and bladder leakage.
 (4) These muscles can become weakened through childbirth, lack of use, a decrease in estrogen, aging, surgery and injury.
 (4) While for some individuals there is nerve involvement, spinal cord injuries and other neurological disorders, the pelvic floor muscles are often the primary cause.

 Urinary incontinence is “never normal, not even in older adults…UI is treatable, even curable, and can always be managed.
 However, women do not seek treatment.”
 (5)